kpermenter/COVID-GIS-App/README.md

-COVID-19 App: Tracking the global COVID-19 pandemic in real-time using real-time WHO data and ArcGIS JS API
+COVID-19 App: Tracking the global COVID-19 pandemic in real-time using WHO data and ArcGIS JS API

 🦠😷🦠😷🦠😷🦠😷🦠😷🦠😷🦠😷🦠😷🦠😷🦠😷🦠😷🦠😷🦠😷🦠😷🦠😷🦠😷🦠😷🦠😷🦠😷🦠